Influencer Flashes MetLife Stadium, Claims Giants Player Offered Free Tickets For Nude Stunt

 The sender identifies themselves as a Giants player, saying, “I play for the Giants, I gotchu.”
 When Ava asks for the player’s jersey number, the response deflects: “You’ll be able to figure that out easily at the game, can’t have you put me on blast and get me fined $$ lol.
 Or knowing you, get me fired.”

+Ava waited until about 90 seconds were left in the game to pull her stunt, as the time is captured in the photo she shared to Instagram.

-Ava shared the exchange, including the photo of herself exposing her breasts to MetLife, on Instagram, where it quickly gained attention.
+Ava shared the exchange on social media, where it quickly gained attention.
 While the authenticity of the messages has not been confirmed, the post has sparked mixed reactions online.

 "Maybe you should take some of the money you’re making on OF, and buy some class," one person said.
 "What’s truly sad is you’re getting attention for acting like a….
 (Fill in the blank) and loving it.
 SMFH"